 Community Days are essential for providing students with a sense of belonging, which is so important in building personal wellbeing.

 Students also participate in community days during the year where they visit Bulahdelah aged care facility and the local main street.
 The students celebrate the approach of Easter and Christmas.
-They celebrate St Patrick’s Day, Mother’s Day and Father’s Day by giving out prayer cards, flowers, chocolates and just having a friendly chat.
+They celebrate St Joseph's Day, Mother’s Day and Father’s Day by giving out prayer cards, flowers, chocolates and just having a friendly chat.
 Students, residents and towns people enjoy this valuable interaction - not to mention the tourists stopping by.

 At the end of each school year the parent body holds a Christmas luncheon.
 The whole community of Bulahdelah and surrounds is invited to a sit down Christmas dinner.
 An overwhelming majority of the community attend and this event is tagged as a highlight of the year.
 Christmas clothes are worn by all and there is a visit from Santa.
 This event is very much appreciated by all.

 Restorative Practices form the basis of our discipline procedures for times when students do not behave in a way that displays respect, responsibility and concern for the safety of self and others.
 The focus is on personal accountability and restoring the broken relationships rather than retribution and punishment.
 This means that we seek to help students learn from their mistakes, reconcile and resolve problems with others.
-At the commencement of each year, a copy of the Behavioural Matrix is given to all parents.
-This resource identifies the behavioural expectations of the students and the consequences if these are not met.

 Learning Support Team